Simon-K-Schaefer/ManifoldX/README.md

 * If the PDB fetch step fails fetch structure file manually from the NCBI pdb (mmcif/PDBX) and convert as described above.

-#plot_ManifoldX — CLI (short)
+# Visualisation wiht plot_ManifoldX

-Visualize per-residue ΔΔG for a selcted chain from ManifoldX output files.
+Visualize per-residue ΔΔG for a selcted chain from ManifoldX output files ().
 One figure with a full profile + one zoom panel per region.

-Usage
+## Usage

 python plot_ManifoldX <tsv> [options]